 My Vegan Meal-Prep Strategy

 I use lots of rice and beans, potatoes, spinach, and mixed greens in my meals, and I switch things up constantly.
 I make homemade meatless chili, baked fries with fresh-cut potatoes, and vegan tacos with refried pinto beans as the filling.
-Plus, I make a really good veggie stir-fry flavored with only ginger, pineapple juice, and soy sauce.
+Plus, I make a really good veggie stir-fry flavored with ginger, pineapple juice, and soy sauce.

 I try to prepare some meals in bulk so that I’m not cooking every night, and I do an hour of meal prep every Sunday.
 This makes it more convenient for me to eat at home more often and save money.